How to get a Personalised Employment Pass in Singapore

 You will need to provide these documents in perfect order and translated in English, otherwise your application can be delayed.
 You can check the status of your PEP application here.

-To ensure the validity of your PEP, you must not be unemployed in Singapore for more than 6 months and earn a fixed salary of at least S$144,000 per calendar year, regardless of the number of months you are employed.
+To ensure the validity of your PEP, you must not be unemployed in Singapore for more than 6 months at anytime and earn a fixed salary of at least S$144,000 per calendar year, regardless of the number of months you are employed.
+Please note that if your PEP is approved after 01 Sept 2023, you would need to earn a fixed salary of at least S$270,000 per calendar year.
 You also need to alert MOM as to your annual salary, any time you start or leave a job, and any time you update your contact details.

 What happens if my PEP application is rejected?

 Under certain exceptional situations, the MOM may reject your application.
 If that happens, you can submit an appeal, which takes at least 3 weeks or more to be reviewed by MOM.
 Your application success is dependent on how well you sell your skill set and personal merits.

 What Do You Need To Do To Maintain Your Personalised Employment Pass?